 Daily activities include challenges that promote collaboration and critical thinking, where staff encourage children to complete a specific task that relates to a scientific concept (e.g. building a bridge that holds something heavy, identifying an image under a microscope).
-Any visitor who attempts a challenge receives a free science-themed book.

 6-8 STEAM-themed stations change weekly, and are open for visitors to explore independently.
 These stations relate to different elements of STEAM – science, technology, engineering, art, and math.
-The space also include a “free play” spot, where visitors can select from all available activities and explore what interests them.

 The Makerspace is made possible thanks to grant funding from the Holmberg Foundation.

 Weekly Makerspace Programs